 There shall be two nonvoting ex officio members:

-One representative of the Provost nominated by the Provost; and
+A representative of the Provost nominated by the Provost; and

-One representative of the President nominated by the President.
+A representative of the President nominated by the President.

 Senate Rules and Elections Committee (SREC)

 Charge

 The SREC is charged with codifying, making editorial changes in, and interpreting, the Rules of the Senate, at the direction or with the approval of either the Senate Council or the Senate.
 It shall be responsible for initiating any changes in the Rules concerning the organization of the Senate (SR 1).
 It shall also evaluate and revise any section of the Rules where necessary to eliminate inconsistencies, clarify confusing statements, and note omissions, and may initiate and suggest to the Senate Council any necessary modification in the Rules.